 Sellers can choose not to donate any or all of their unsold items.
 After the sale, most of the remaining items are donated to various charities, not only locally, but outside our community and abroad.

 Registration links can be found on the home page.
 We have a limited number of consignor spots available.
 Registration will remain open until all of those have filled or until the deadline, whichever comes first.
-Registration and inventory input deadline is TBD for the online sale and 11:59 PM on Sunday, March 5, 2022 for the in-person sale.
+Registration and inventory input deadline is 11:59 PM on Sunday, March 3 for the in-person sale.

 A non-refundable $12 registration fee is due at the time of registration and must be paid before your registration can be processed.
 The system will walk you through it.
 The easiest way to pay is via PayPal.
 You do not need to have a PayPal account; you can pay by credit or debit card from the “Buy Now” PayPal button.
 After paying the registration fee, you MUST click the “Return to Saint John” link or your registration will not be processed (but you WILL be charged for the fee!).
 Remember: A seller who does not enter inventory by the deadline will not be refunded the registration fee.
 We still ask that you unregister if you realize that you will not be able to sell after all.
 This will free up the spot for another consignor.

 If you prefer to pay by cash or check or if you are donating 100% of your sale proceeds to Kid’s Kloset (in which case we waive the fee), please contact Info@stjohnkidskloset.com.
 Please note that your consignor spot will not be held until we have payment or verification of your 100% donation and can process your registration.